- Sports India's oldest living first-class cricketer Vasant Raiji turns 100

 Festivals of India are mainly community festivals where people decorate their home, prepare festival-special dishes and enjoy the occasion with friends and family.

 Pongal/Sankranti is a festival that is immensely popular in South India, especially in Karnataka and Tamil Nadu.
 Pongal is a festival of 4 days, which include 'Bhogi Pongal', 'Perum Pongal', 'Mattu Pongal' and 'Kanum Pongal'.
+The festival will begin from 15 January and it will continue till 18 January, this year in 2020.

 Also Read: Cleaning The House For Pongal: Tips

 Usually, it is an agricultural festival, celebrated in South India.
-When the crops like rice, turmeric, sugarcane, etc., are harvested, Pongal/Sankranti is celebrated to welcome the new crops at home.
+When crops like rice, turmeric, sugarcane, etc., are harvested, Pongal/Sankranti is celebrated to welcome the new crops at home.

 Also Read: Pongal: The Four Days Festival